Tag: Managed Services

 Chicago Businesses Deserve Better

 The difference between managed IT and fake managed IT isn’t academic.
 It’s the difference between a technology environment that supports your growth and one that constantly holds you back.
-It’s the difference between security and vulnerability.
-It’s often the difference between business survival and failure.
+It’s the difference between security and vulnerability, and often the difference between business survival and failure.

 Now you understand how Chicago companies get burned by fake managed IT and, more importantly, how to spot the difference before it costs you everything.
 Armed with this knowledge, you can evaluate potential providers more effectively, hold current providers accountable, and make decisions that protect your business for the long term.